isotopp/deploy/docs/projects-format.md

 - Implied values must not be specified
   (projectdir, username, update_cmd, log_cmd and restart_cmd).

-0. Create `/etc/projects` entry.
 1. Create a user, `.ssh` dir, and ssh-key and ssh-identity config for the site.
-1. Check out `github` into `/home/user/projectdir` using `deploykey`.
+2. Check out `github` into `/home/user/projectdir` using `deploykey`.
+3. Create `/etc/projects` entry.
-2. Create apache config.
+4. Create apache config.
-3. Restart apache, collecting Domains.
+5. Restart apache, collecting Domains.

 # Create a WSGI site